Kratom is legal in Chile.

 Scientists have studied the link between kratom, opioids, and death .
 They’ve found that mixing kratom and opioids is a very bad idea.

-Put simply, if you want to enjoy yourself and not have to worry about serious side effects, avoid mixing kratom with any other medications.
+If you want to enjoy yourself and not worry about serious side effects, avoid mixing kratom with any other medications.

 Everyone’s body responds differently to kratom, so it’s best to start with 2 grams or less.
 As long as you don’t have any adverse reactions, you can safely begin working your way up from there.
 Just as everyone’s body responds differently, so will your risk.